Skip to Content

 Calendar triggers

-Town supports four Google Calendar triggers that let your workflows react to calendar events.
+Town supports four calendar triggers that let your workflows react to events on your Google Calendar.

 Calendar start